atomicbomb/TaskTracker/README.md

 ## Current Behaviors and UI Notes

 - Time Entries view shows entries for the selected date only; date navigation appears in both Daily and Time Entries views.
+- The "Add Entry" button is only visible in the Time Entries view and opens a centered dialog over the Summary window.
+- Manual Add Entry dialog accepts free-form task numbers; new numbers trigger a JIRA fetch or fall back to creating a manual task.
 - JIRA Projects form excludes projects with codes DEMO and TEST from its list.
 - JIRA Tasks form includes Status (text) and a colored dot by statusCategory (To Do/In Progress/Done).
 - Manual Task Update: available from the main window to set a current task manually.